kos-lang/kos/doc/design.md

 -----

-Variables can be declared as `const`, which prevents them from being ever assigned to.
+Variables can be declared as `const`, which prevents them from being ever assigned to again.
 Constants of mutable types (object, array, buffer, function) can still be modified, but cannot be changed to reference another object.

 Immutable types